Urban retreat

 Interior design

-Just like a monastic retreat, this apartment was conceived as a new form of getaway in the center of the city.
+Just like a monastic retreat, this apartment was conceived as a new form of exclusive getaway in the center of the city.
 Free from personal possessions and filled only with a curated and selection of unique design pieces, this unconventional blend creates a timeless space, fostering profound introspection and contemplation.

 Minimal objects